 In the first instance the investment team places an emphasis on investments that have a positive environmental and social impact such as;

-- renewable energy projects that develop the efficient use of natural resources
+- – Renewable energy projects or low carbon and climate resilient projects that develop the efficient use of natural resources

-- PPF projects that ensure the continued development of vital social infrastructure such as schools and hospitals.
+- – PPP projects that ensure the continued development of vital social infrastructure such as schools and hospitals

 Over and above the selection of investments that are by their very nature socially and environmentally responsible, the assessment of specific ESG factors is an integral part of the investment process.